 As a nurse, I knew that I was a prime candidate for gallbladder surgery.
 Having cared for gallbladder patients, I knew that it was a difficult surgery and I did not want it!

 In seeking an alternative to gallbladder surgery, my father introduced me to a gallbladder cleanse, also called a gallbladder flush.

 I have continued to use the recipe that I will give below, as needed with success.

 Until I started the GAPS diet, I would use the flush once a year or so.
 Once starting the GAPS diet, interestingly, my gallbladder attacks increased during the first 8 – 10 months or so.

-During this time, I did the gallbladder cleanse monthly until my stones subsided.
+During this time, I did the gallbladder cleanse monthly until my attacks subsided.

 Whatever the reason, the GAPS diet seemed to accentuate my gallbladder problem.
-My gallbladder was not functioning properly and through the healing process of the GAPS diet it is now much better and the need for a gallbladder cleanse in almost unnecessary.
+My gallbladder was not functioning properly and through the process of the GAPS diet allowing my digestive system to function properly, it is now much better.
+The need for a gallbladder cleanse in almost unnecessary.

 Before I give the recipe …

 Did you know that nearly 1 million gallbladders are removed yearly?